SciLifeLab/TIDDIT/README.md

 - cmake ..
 - make

-for Uppmax change step three into
-- cmake .. -DBoost_NO_BOOST_CMAKE=ON

-You will find the binaries in the main directory under bin.
-In case of problems the majority of the times there is a problem with the local installation of boost.

 DESCRIPTION
 ==============
 FindTranslocations: tool to identify  chromosomal rearrangements using Mate Pair or Pair End data.
 The idea is to identify areas having clusters of discordant pairs or abnormal coverage.